 Prof. R.S.
 Musangi

-Major Highlight and Achievements
+Major Highlights and Achievements

-The department has stepped up its visibility and course popularity as evidenced by ability to attract international students from countries such as Rwanda, Tanzania and Sudan, in short courses, undergraduate as well as Masters level courses.
+The department has stepped up its visibility and course popularity as evidenced by its ability to attract international students from countries such as Rwanda, Tanzania, and Sudan, in short courses, undergraduate as well as Masters level courses.
 To remain relevant, the department is currently developing courses in animal science and aquaculture in response to market demands and specific requests.

 Several members of the Department of Animal Production are involved in funded research activities that include postgraduate student training.
-Current agencies funding our research include National Science Foundation, USDA (developing transgenic swine with improved feed utilization efficiency); Denver Foundation (Population genetics and conservation of endangered Grevy's zebra); Omega Farms (Population genetics and captive breeding of Tilapia on Lake Baringo); ASARECA (genetic characterization of cattle breeds in Kenya).
+Current agencies funding our research include the National Science Foundation, USDA (developing transgenic swine with improved feed utilization efficiency); Denver Foundation (Population genetics and conservation of endangered Grevy's zebra); Omega Farms (Population genetics and captive breeding of Tilapia on Lake Baringo); ASARECA (genetic characterization of cattle breeds in Kenya).